PrakharSharma41/LLD/BehaviouralQuestion/info.md

 These changes reduced false positives by 40%, improved detection accuracy, and made the triage process significantly more reliable.

 ---
+Tell-me-about-a-time-when-you-had-to-make-tradeof-that-involved-causing-pain-for-a-user-or-customer

-# Tell me about a time when you had to make tradeof that involved causing pain for a user or customer.
+# Tell me about a time when you had to make tradeof that involved causing pain for a user or customer
 **Situation:**
 We had recently integrated AI/ML-based anomaly detection into our tool using SupportGPT, an internal LLM model.
 While this significantly improved the accuracy of issue detection in reports, it also increased report generation time, leading to user complaints about slower feedback loops.